 Note: It isn't just a different way to control your phone.
 When you run Threema.Web on a computer, you also get access to the disk drives of the computer.
 Whether you want to type on a real keyboard, or move lots of files back and forth, Threema.Web can make using Threema a lot easier.

 One last thing.
-If you are going to use Threema.Web, you should be sure to use a secure web browser.
-Threema uses E2E encryption in the Threema.Web to secure its messages so you should be fine.
+While Threema uses E2E encryption in the Threema.Web to secure its messages, it makes sense to also use a secure web browser and a quality VPN.
 And if you are looking for a full desktop client, check out our Telegram review here.

 Other flavors of Threema